- Documentation (2.5.0-rc1)

 On the other hand, the main drawback of this solution is that it can produce a lot of intermediate versions, and you will have to run some cleaning scripts in your repository unless your company name starts with a G and ends with oogle :-)

-- more flexible inline dependencies can only be used to express one dependency and only one.
-An ivy file can be used to express much more complex dependencies
+inline dependencies can only be used to express one dependency and only one.
+An Ivy file can be used to express much more complex dependencies

 Therefore hiring a build and dependency expert to analyse and improve your build and release system is most of the time a very good choice.